 If you want to demonstrate that your product is made in the UK, then the best way to do this is to print “Made in the UK” or something similar on the product.
 This is an advertising claim and must be provable if challenged.
 (Some manufacturers also print “Made in the UK” directly above the barcode to help customers).

-All barcodes and barcode systems are designed for international use, so there are virtually no restrictions based on the country of origin worldwide.
+Barcodes and barcode systems are designed for international use.
+There are virtually no restrictions based on the country of origin worldwide.
 Any specific examples of stores placing any restrictions on barcodes can be seen here.